Jeongdongjin station

 Jeongdongjin station (Korean: 정동진역) is a railway station on the Yeongdong Line of Korail, the station closest to the beach in South Korea, and a popular cross country train destination from Seoul, for sunrise viewing.
-It is listed in the Guinness World Records as being the closest station and tracks to a beach anywhere in the world.
+It is claimed to be listed in the Guinness World Records as being the closest station and tracks to a beach anywhere in the world.

 Location

-The station, situated on the seashore of the Sea of Japan (East Sea), in Jeongdongjin in Gangneung, Gangwon-do, is the second station on the Yeongdong Line of Korail, in Gangwon-do, as it travels south along South Korea's eastern coast.
+The station, situated on the seashore of the Sea of Japan (East Sea), in Jeongdongjin in Gangneung, Gangwon Province, is the second station on the Yeongdong Line of Korail, in Gangwon-do, as it travels south along South Korea's eastern coast.
 It is located south of the Gangneung Station, where Yeongdong Line starts, and north of the third stop at Mukho station, Donghae, Gangwon-do.

 From Cheongnyangni Station, Seoul to Jeongdongjin is five hours, by direct passenger service.

 History

 The station opened in 1962 and was established originally for passenger and freight transport.
 However, as the coal industry prospered and the line started transporting more anthracite coal from a nearby mine, the passenger numbers dropped, as people started moving to other cities.
 In 1996, the station discontinued passenger services.

 In 1997, passenger services resumed, which was largely credited to the growing popularity of a Korean drama, The Hourglass, which aired on television in 1995.
 The political crime series was considered one of the highest-rated TV productions in Korean drama history, and made locations, where the scenes were filmed, into popular tourist spots.
 One of those was at the beach-front train station, where a character, "with the wind breezing through her hair, waited at the platform for her train with the thrashing ocean waves behind her, before being taken into custody by the police right as her train arrived."
 In 2012, there were more visitors than train passengers at the station, who paid a small entrance fee of 500 won, to walk along the tracks and take photos.

 The 1997 Asian financial crisis was also attributed to the resurgence of visitors to the station and the area.
 With many unemployed workers laid off, the first sunrise at Jeongdongjin was symbolically equated with hope and success, and visitors came seeking hope for a better future.
 Other local attractions, associating the sunrise with "time" are the "Hourglass Park" and a "Time Museum"; also, a rail bike trail, the yearly "Jeongdongjin Sunrise Festival" in late December, Sun Cruise Resort & Yacht, and other tourist activities, are nearby.